iamdtang/skaterdav85.github.io/_posts/2014-12-29-angular-coffeescript.md

 Although you have to scroll to the bottom of the file to see what type of Angular component this is and the list of dependencies, with consistency and a good folder structure it isn't so bad, and in my opinion, it is better than the first solution of declaring the controller and its dependencies all on one line.

+### Conclusion

-I'd love to hear what style you are using for your Angular.js applications.
+I'd love to hear what style you are using for your Angular.js applications when using Coffeescript.
 Please let me know in the comments!